ISDC

 • Request to use the Resource Room to use computers with internet and other resources

-Appointments are available Monday through Friday from 8:30 a.m.-5 p.m.
+Appointments will be available Monday through Friday from 8:30 a.m. - 5 p.m.
 To ensure efficiency, each appointment will be 20 minutes and visitors will be afforded a 10-minute grace period.

 In the coming weeks, IDES will continue to reopen additional offices on a phased basis and will announce the availability of phone appointments to further assist claimants.